-Enterprise organisations routinely maintain software portfolios that have grown organically over years — accumulated through departmental purchases, M&A activity, vendor-driven upsells, and the natural tendency to add tools without retiring the ones they replace.
-When Microsoft 365 E5 enters this environment, the problem intensifies: E5 is the most feature-rich enterprise productivity bundle available, encompassing security, compliance, analytics, telephony, identity management, and collaboration capabilities that directly overlap with standalone products many organisations already own.
+Enterprise organisations routinely maintain software portfolios that have grown organically over years.
+They accumulate through departmental purchases, M&A activity, vendor-driven upsells, and the natural tendency to add tools without retiring the ones they replace.
+When Microsoft 365 E5 enters this environment, the problem intensifies.
+E5 is the most feature-rich enterprise productivity bundle available, encompassing security, compliance, analytics, telephony, identity management, and collaboration capabilities that directly overlap with standalone products many organisations already own.

 The financial impact of this redundancy is consistently underestimated.
-In our advisory practice across 500+ enterprise Microsoft engagements, we find that the typical organisation running M365 E5 maintains $500,000–$3,000,000 annually in third-party software licences that duplicate capabilities already included in their Microsoft bundle.
-This is not a rounding error — it represents real budget that could be redirected toward strategic initiatives, reduced from the IT cost base entirely, or used as negotiation leverage to secure better terms from both Microsoft and third-party vendors.
+In our advisory practice across 500+ enterprise Microsoft engagements, we find that the typical organisation running M365 E5 maintains $500,000 to $3,000,000 annually in third-party software licences that duplicate capabilities already included in their Microsoft bundle.
+This is not a rounding error.
+It represents real budget that could be redirected toward strategic initiatives, reduced from the IT cost base entirely, or used as negotiation leverage to secure better terms from both Microsoft and third-party vendors.

 The redundancy problem is structural, not accidental.
-Microsoft's E5 bundle strategy is deliberately expansive — it includes capabilities across security, compliance, voice, analytics, and identity that were previously sold as separate products.
-Microsoft's commercial incentive is to sell E5 as an all-inclusive platform and then encourage customers to consolidate onto Microsoft tools.
-But most enterprises purchased their third-party security, telephony, and analytics tools before upgrading to E5, and the legacy contracts persist alongside the new Microsoft bundle — creating parallel spend that no one actively chose but everyone passively funds.
+Microsoft’s E5 bundle strategy is deliberately expansive.
+It includes capabilities across security, compliance, voice, analytics, and identity that were previously sold as separate products.
+Microsoft’s commercial incentive is to sell E5 as an all-inclusive platform and then encourage customers to consolidate onto Microsoft tools.
+But most enterprises purchased their third-party security, telephony, and analytics tools before upgrading to E5, and the legacy contracts persist alongside the new Microsoft bundle.
+This creates parallel spend that no one actively chose but everyone passively funds.

 Software redundancy in Microsoft environments follows predictable patterns.
 The following eight categories represent the most frequent and financially significant overlaps we identify in enterprise environments.